 - Cyclone Hamish impacts: a research program has been implemented to assess the biophysical impact of cyclone Hamish on reefs in the southern Great Barrier Reef and how fishers responded to it in social and economic terms, especially through changing their fishing practices.

-- Fisheries Incident Response Plan: QSIA are providing input into the GBRMPA Climate Change Incident Response Framework and building on this to develop an Fisheries Incident Response Framework to assist the industry deal with future major incidents such as cyclones, disease outbreaks or introduced species.
+- Fisheries Incident Response Plan: QSIA is providing input into the GBRMPA Climate Change Incident Response Framework and building on this to develop a Fisheries Incident Response Framework to assist the industry deal with future major incidents such as cyclones, disease outbreaks or introduced species.

 Progress to date

 Eric Perez is continuing to develop and drive fisheries and climate change-related projects established under this partnership.
-The role provides a first point of contact for commercial fishers on all matters relating to these projects and raise awareness about the risks and opportunities presented by climate change.
+The role provides the first point of contact for commercial fishers on all matters relating to these projects and raises awareness about the risks and opportunities presented by climate change.
 A range of projects relating to the partnership and include: